Firefighter / Medic Recruitment

 Review the Duties of a Firefighter

-You must hold one of the following minimum qualifications on the date you submit your application:
+You must hold ONE of the following minimum qualifications on the date you submit your application:

 - Currently registered as an Advanced Care Paramedic (ACP)